How To Add Customers In QuickBooks Pro

 One critical aspect of setting up your QuickBooks Pro accounts is adding contacts.
 Without contacts, you’ll have no customers to invoice.

-We already explained one method of adding customers in our How to Import Customers Into QuickBooks Pro post, but you can also add customers manually.
+We already explained one method of adding customers in our How to Import Customers Into QuickBooks Pro article, but you can also add customers manually.

-Follow these simple steps to add customers into QuickBooks.
+Follow these simple steps to add customers to QuickBooks.